ishanmanjrekar/dice-poker/README.md

 ⚡ Tip:
 Only the cards forming the hand score points.
 You can include low-value or unwanted cards in your play to free space in your hand.

----

-## 📌 Notes
-- You can roll dice digitally here: [Random.org Dice Roller](https://www.random.org/dice/?num=1)
-- Great as a solo challenge or a light 2-player competition.